 (Interviewer) Are you not afraid of the new ideas which would eventually wipe away the privileges of the nobility?

 (Cardinal) Much water will flow down the Danube river until that would happen.
-I think a society can be described the best when we take a look at its diversity which is organized nicely by a divine order.
-The nobles are privileged because their forefathers had distinguished themselves with a remarkable deed which was recognized by the ruler who rewarded them with a noble status.
-This way, the members of the country must obey the monarch and likely, the monarch must bow his head before the laws made by his noblemen.
+I think a society can be described the best when we take a look at its diversity which is organized nicely by divine order.
+The nobles are privileged because their forefathers had distinguished themselves with a remarkable deed which was recognized by the ruler who rewarded them with noble status.
+This way, the members of the country must obey the monarch, and likely, the monarch must bow his head before the laws made by his noblemen.
 Whoever would disobey this, would deny God.
 Yes, not all nobles are worthy of their ranks.
 The great thieves often hang the small thieves and those who steal much, often wear gold necklaces while those who steal just a little, are hanging on hemp ropes.
 The power of the wealthy people should be limited because if they try to milk the cows too hard, they would produce blood and anger.
 Look, being rich is not a sin but wealth can also be used easily for evil deeds.
 If you lay a thorn on your open palm, it won’t sting you unless you tighten your fist.

 (Interviewer) Thank you very much for this deep conversation, Father Peter.
 If you could ask for anything from my far-away University, what would you ask for?

 (Cardinal) My son, there is but one small thing.
-Look at that pear tree how nice it is.
+Look at that pear tree and how nice it is.
 Do they have similar saplings?
 Nothing would make me happier than a young fruit tree from there.
 I wonder what new tastes could the Hungarian soil add to its fruit.”